heycharlieabbott/vitalpresetgenerator/README.md

 # Vital Preset Generator

 A web application that generates random presets for the [Vital synthesizer](https://vital.audio/).
 This tool creates randomized preset banks that can be directly imported into Vital, offering a source of inspiration for sound design.
+Try it out at https://vitalpresetgenerator.heycharlieabbott.com/

 ## Project History